jpalardy/jpalardy.github.io/_posts/2015-12-14-best-books-i-read-2015.markdown

 * Austerity or government spending?

 The author has done his homework and brings information from an extensive bibliography.
-I just wish more subjects could be covered in this format.
+I wish more subjects could be covered in this format.
 This is [edutainment](https://en.wikipedia.org/wiki/Educational_entertainment) at its best.